David Peralta Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.64 team ERA ranks last among all MLB pitching staffs.
+- The Rockies' 5.68 team ERA ranks last across all MLB pitching staffs.

-- The Rockies allow the second-most home runs in baseball (222 total, 1.4 per game).
+- Rockies pitchers combine to allow 223 total home runs at a clip of 1.4 per game (second-most in baseball).

-- Feltner makes the start for the Rockies, his 10th of the season.
-He is 2-3 with a 5.13 ERA and 38 strikeouts in 40 1/3 innings pitched.
+- Davis (0-3 with an 8.77 ERA and 22 strikeouts in 25 2/3 innings pitched) gets the start for the Rockies, his sixth of the season.

-- In his most recent time out on Wednesday against the San Diego Padres, the right-hander went five scoreless innings while surrendering two hits.
+- His most recent time out was on Friday against the Chicago Cubs, when the right-hander threw five innings, surrendering three earned runs while allowing four hits.

-- The 27-year-old has an ERA of 5.13, with 8.5 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .252 batting average against him.
+- In seven games this season, the 26-year-old has amassed an 8.77 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .330 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.